Xceptance/xlt-documentation/content/en/xtc/020-monitoring/20-quick-start.md

 Creating a new monitoring scenario.
 {{< /image >}}

 The new scenario will now show up in the list.
 It will be enabled by default and it will automatically use the [scenario default settings](#defining-scenario-defaults) right after being created.
-You can overwrite these settings by [editing the scenario](#managing-existing-scenarios). {{< TODO >}}So a new scenario runs right after creation (after building etc.) for the first time?
-When is the user supposed to adjust settings that must be different from defaults?{{< /TODO >}}
+You can overwrite these settings by [editing the scenario](#managing-existing-scenarios).

+{{% warning notitle %}}
+New scenarios are automatically added in enabled mode and will run as soon as the code is built, so if you want to take some time to make adjustments, make sure to disable your scenario right after creation.
+{{% /warning %}}